stanley-gu/standardsCh/chapter.md

 nature of CellML also results in increased complexity especially for software developers.
 Another side effect of the increased complexity is that models that are represented using CellML tend to be quite large.
-On average, my own analysis of a sample from the CellML repository <www.cellml.org/examples/repository/>
-indicates that each reaction in a model requires about 5Kbytes of storage.
+On average, my own analysis of a sample from the CellML repository (<www.cellml.org/examples/repository/>) indicates that each reaction in a model requires about 5 kilobytes of storage.

 Another key aspect of CellML is its provision for metadata support.
 The metadata can be used to provide a context for a model, such as the author name, when it